What Is This Black Slime On My Turf?

 To grow, it relies on warmth, moisture and some sunlight to photosynthesise and produces chlorophyll and phycocyanin (effective for photosynthesis at very low light levels), hence it’s dark green appearance.
 Similar to clover, Nostoc takes nitrogen gas from the air and fixes it in the soil, often showing a slightly greener appearance to the turf around it.
 Nostoc forms on bare areas, often on compacted soils in moist and shaded surroundings.
 It is also more prominent on soils that have an abundance of phosphorus.

 When wet, Nostoc can swell as the jelly develops and assists in its movement over the soil surface.
 When it dries it cracks and produces a scab like appearance, this can be carefully removed, or at least reduced, by light scarification.
 I am seeing an increase in the occurrence of Nostoc which is due to a couple of factors.
 Firstly, the demands of sport that requires closer mowing and increased rolling and ironing of greens.
-Secondly, before it was withdrawn, chlorothalonil fungicide (Daconil) was used and although not on the label in the UK, this had an effective control of Nostoc.
+Secondly, before it was withdrawn, quite a few years ago, chlorothalonil fungicide (Daconil) was used and although not on the label in the UK, this had an effective control of Nostoc.

 By Chris Humphrey MBPR FQA, Technical Manager